krisquigley/krisquigley.github.io/source/2015-12-08-polling-for-file-generation.md

 ---
 title: Polling for File Generation
 subtitle: ...from a worker
-intro: I myself often forget how to do all the ajax trickery in Rails and google isn't always so cooporative for me in this area.
+intro: I myself, often forget how to do all the Ajax trickery in Rails and Google isn't always the most helpful resource for me in this area.
 Therefore, I thought I'd share my process with you and also leave a reminder for myself when I forget how to do it again.
 date: 2015-12-08
 tags: rails, ruby, background-worker
 published: true